-Its behavior on the groomed slopes is very adaptive with, in particulier, good grip and outstanding stability.
-The ski is well-balanced, determined, easy to handle and playful.
+On the groomers, it is very versatile and provides good edge grip and outstanding stability.
+The Camox Freebird is well-balanced, determined, easy to maneuver, and playful.

-The ski boasts a very adaptable flex that makes it remarkably consistent and enjoyable.
-The Wayback 96 is happy in all relatively soft snow conditions, including groomed trails.
+The K2 Wayback 96 features a very progressive flex that makes it incredibly smooth and fun to ski.
+It is at ease in all types of terrain and in relatively soft snow conditions, including on groomed trails.

-During the pre-tests, we mentioned a preference for the Mantra V.Werks (an amazing model that we'd like to review next year), but VÖLKL asked us to review the VTA 98, a ski designed for a wider public.
+During the pre-tests, we mentioned our preference for the Mantra V.Werks (an amazing model that we would like to review next year), but VÖLKL asked us to review the VTA 98, a ski designed for a larger market.

-Overall behavior is good.
-The ski was judged to be "very consistent", "playful" and "smooth" in all snow conditions, especially in powder where float and...
+Overall performance is good.
+The testers said the ski was "very predictable," "playful," and "performed well" in all snow conditions, especially in powder where float and...
 Read on

-Reviewed for the first time by PROSKILAB, the Backland 95 from Atomic made a good impression.
+Reviewed for the first time by PROSKILAB, the Atomic Backland 95 made a good impression.

-It's a relatively stiff ski for this category.
-The result is excellent behavior on the groomed slopes, with grip and stability that would make some trail-oriented skis green with envy.
-Off the beaten track, this same stiffness gives it some serious arguments.
-The ski's performance in uneven snow and its potential to go very fast were highly appreciated...
+It is a relatively stiff ski for this category.
+The result is excellent performance on groomed runs, with edge grip and stability that would make some frontside skis jealous.
+This stiffness is also a huge plus off-piste.
+The ski's strong performance in variable snow and its ability to go very fast were highly appreciated...
 Read on

-The Mythic 97 CA from Dynastar displayed an enjoyable and docile character.
-It's an easy ski, that’s relatively soft, contrary to what its CA name (for Carbon) would have us think.
+The Dynastar Mythic 97 CA is fun and easy to control.
+It's an easy ski that is relatively soft despite what the letters CA in its name (for Carbon) would have us think.

-The professional reviewers appreciated its comfort and overall user-friendliness in most snow conditions: "a consistent and easy to handle ski", "an easy ski", "enjoyable on all types of snow"...
+The pro testers appreciated how fun and accessible the ski was in most snow conditions: "a solid ski that is easy to control," "an easy ski," "enjoyable on all types of snow...”

-The UBAC 95 from ZAG hasn't changed much compared with the model we reviewed last year.
+The UBAC 95 from ZAG hasn't changed much compared with the model we tested last year.

-It's a ski that’s light underfoot, simple to handle, with very easy turn initiation.
-It's relatively docile and enjoyable as long as you don't go too fast.
+The ski is light underfoot, maneuverable, and very easy to pivot.
+It is fun and does what you ask as long as you don't go too fast.